About this course

 Note

-The example use the visualization tools we use in the course, and you will implement the Q-learning algorithm in Exercise 11: Model-Free Control with tabular and linear methods.
+The example uses the code and visualization tools you will work with in the course.
+You will implement the Q-learning algorithm in Exercise 11: Model-Free Control with tabular and linear methods.

 About this course#